-The Cosmic Horror – Lovecraftian Legacy II
+The Tomb From Beyond – Lovecraftian Legacy I

 “The Tomb From Beyond” by Carl Jacobi is that unusual item, a weird tale in a Science Fiction magazine.
 Hugo Gernsback published it in Wonder Read More